Phu1237/vscode-livereload/README.md

 - Reloads web pages when any file is created, removed or modified.
 - Applies changes without reloading when any CSS or image changed.
 - Works with LiveReload extension.
+- Includes list so that the page just be reloaded when the saved file name/path fits with your setting.
+- Setting to Auto start the extension after opening the VS Code.

 ## Installing